What is Days Sales Outstanding (DSO)?

 DSO = Accounts Receivables / Net Credit Sales X Number of Days

-George Michael International Limited reported a sales revenue for the month of November 2016 amounting to $2.5 million, out of which $1.5 million are credit sales, and the remaining $1 million is cash sales.
+George Michael International Limited reported a sales revenue for November 2016 amounting to $2.5 million, out of which $1.5 million are credit sales, and the remaining $1 million is cash sales.
 The accounts receivable balance as of month-end closing is $800,000.

 Download the Free Template